New COVID-19 guidelines come into effect today: What is allowed, what is not

 COVID-Appropriate behavior.

-State/ UT Governments shall take all necssary measures to promote COVID-19 appropriate behavior and to ensure strict enforcement of wearing of face masks, hand hygiene and social distancing.
+State/ UT Governments shall take all necessary measures to promote COVID-19 appropriate behavior and to ensure strict enforcement of wearing of face masks, hand hygiene and social distancing.

 New COVID-19 guidelines: Your complete guide